t-aus-m/mpquic-dmtp-draft/draft-tjohn-quic-multipath-dmtp.md

 1. Multipath streams with Deadlines: Scheduling and transmitting data across multiple paths, with per-stream deadlines that inform scheduling decisions.
 2. Option for Path-Aware Networking: Abstracting path selection from Path-Aware Networks (e.g., {{SCION}}) by mapping each potential path to an MP-QUIC path identifier.
-3. Deadline-Based Retransmission / FEC: Combining optional adaptive FEC (such as {{QUIC-AFEC}}) and “smart” retransmissions only when there is time left to meet the deadline.
+3. Deadline-Based Retransmission / FEC: Combining optional adaptive FEC (such as {{QUIC-AFEC}}) and "smart" retransmissions only when there is time left to meet the deadline.

 This draft specifies a minimal set of protocol extensions for MP-QUIC to exchange deadline information at the transport layer, so that endpoints can coordinate scheduling for multipath transmissions with strict time constraints.
-It allows different implementations to interoperate and exchange deadline-aware streams over MP-QUIC.
+As the first version of our proposal, our goal is to gather community feedback and gauge interest to guide future refinements.

 ## Motivation and Applications